nielseni6/saneval/README.md

 ### Available Scoring Methods

-- `od_attr_binding`: Object detection attribute binding evaluation
+- `numeracy`: Count and quantity evaluation (e.g., "two cats", "three red apples")
-- `spatial`: Spatial relationship evaluation
+- `spatial`: Spatial relationship evaluation (e.g., "a cat next to a dog", "a bird on the top of a tree")
-- `numeracy`: Numeracy evaluation
+- `od_attr_binding`: Object detection attribute binding evaluation (e.g., "a red car and a blue house")

 ## Project Structure